Skip to main contentAccessibility Statement

 Q: What are the most recent statistics available?

 A: Highlights from the new Open Doors publication are released each year in early November.
-International student statistics for the 2019/20 academic year and U.S. study abroad data for the 2018/19 academic year were released on November 16, 2020.
+International student statistics for the 2023/24 academic year and U.S. study abroad data for the 2022/23 academic year were released on November 18, 2024.
+Intensive English program statistics for the 2023 calendar year were released on May 30, 2024.
+International scholars’ statistics for the 2023/24 academic year will be released in February 2025.

 Q: Do you have comparable information for global student mobility to and from other host and sending countries?